Five Deliciously Spiked Soups

 Bring the soup to a rolling boil, reduce to simmer and cook approximately 45 minutes or until the turtle is fork-tender.
 Add the green onions, parsley and nutmeg.
 Cook 2–3 minutes then adjust seasonings if necessary.
 When ready to serve, ladle a generous portion of soup into each serving bowl and garnish with 3 deviled quail egg halves.
 Gently pour ½ ounce of Madeira over each bowl of soup and enjoy.
 Serves 6.

-The Pour: Wine Director Molly Wismeier recommends Domaine Rolly Gassmann’s 2009 Moenchreben de Rorschwihr Auxerrois from Alsace, France, “to match and bring out the spices in the dish.”
-Wismeier also suggests Paolo Scavino’s 2010 Nebbiolo from Lange, Italy, “to accentuate the warm richness of the tomatoes,” she says.
+The Pairing: Domaine Rolly Gassmann’s 2009 Moenchreben de Rorschwihr Auxerrois from Alsace, France, to match and bring out the spices in the dish.

 Arroz a la tumbada means “tumbled up rice” in Spanish—an appropriate reference for this seafood-based stew recipe, which can be likened to a Baja-style jambalaya.
-At Rancho Pescadero, Bueno spices things up with the addition of guajillo peppers and a hit of Tequila—which he also recommends serving alongside your soup bowl.
+At Rancho Pescadero, things are spiced up with the addition of guajillo peppers and a hit of Tequila—which you could also serve alongside your soup bowl.

 5 ounces Roma tomatoes